 In addition to the VCA minimum requirements, the California Secretary of State (SOS) provides additional regulations such as accessibility and language requirements.
 Ballot drop boxes have been designed to provide translated legal language included in the graphics of the ballot drop box.
-OCROV is evaluating the possibility of adding additional features to support voters with disabilities, such as content in Braille or tactile directional signage, and will work with disability community partners to research best practices for future consideration.
 The viability of a potential location is also dependent on meeting minimum accessibility requirements as determined by a detailed assessment.